 The gospel of Matthew records these words from Jesus,

 Jesus says that we are not to store up earthly treasure or wealth.
 Why?
 Because there is a great risk that it will capture your heart and pull you away from Him.
 Wealth has kept many men and women from God.
-Wealth keeps men and women from believing in God (Luke 18:25), and wealth can hinder believers from growing in their spiritual walk with Him (2 Tim.
-3:2, 4).
+Wealth keeps men and women from believing in God (Luke 18:25), and wealth can hinder believers from growing in their spiritual walk with Him (2 Timothy 3:2, 4).

 Pastor Michael Okonokwo’s encouragement that it is okay to desire wealth is a stunning unbiblical statement.
 It ignores Jesus’ warnings.
 It also ignores the apostle Paul’s encouragement to be content with what we have,